Class: Prostaglandin Analogs

 Interactions for Tafluprost

-Prodrug; absorbed through the cornea following ocular instillation and hydrolyzed to active form (tafluprost acid).1
+Prodrug; absorbed through the cornea following ocular instillation and hydrolyzed to active form (tafluprost acid).

-Tafluprost acid: Peak plasma concentrations occur at a median of 10 minutes.1
+Tafluprost acid: Peak plasma concentrations occur at a median of 10 minutes.

-Distributed into milk in animals; not known whether the drug or its metabolites distribute into milk in humans.1
+Distributed into milk in animals; not known whether the drug or its metabolites distribute into milk in humans.

-Tafluprost acid: Rapidly eliminated from plasma; plasma levels are below the limit of quantitation within 30 minutes following ocular instillation.1
+Tafluprost acid: Rapidly eliminated from plasma; plasma concentrations are below the limit of quantitation within 30 minutes following ocular instillation.

-Store cartons and unopened foil pouches at 2–8°C.1 After pouch is opened, may store single-use containers in opened pouch for up to 28 days at 20–25°C; discard any unused containers 28 days after first opening pouch.1 Protect from moisture.
+May maintain at temperatures up to 40°C for ≤2 days during shipping; discard mail-order prescriptions of the drug if not received within 2 days of the dispensing date.
+Store cartons and unopened foil pouches at 2–8°C. After pouch is opened, may store single-use containers in opened pouch for up to 30 days at 20–25°C; discard any unused containers 30 days after first opening pouch.
+Protect from moisture.

-Mechanism of action not fully elucidated; appears to reduce IOP by increasing uveoscleral outflow.1
+Mechanism of action not fully elucidated; appears to reduce IOP by increasing uveoscleral outflow.

 Advice to Patients

-Importance of not exceeding once daily dosing; more frequent administration may decrease IOP-lowering effect of tafluprost.1
+Importance of not exceeding once-daily dosing; more frequent administration may decrease IOP-lowering effect of tafluprost.

-Importance of administering tafluprost ophthalmic solution immediately after opening single-use container and discarding any unused portion immediately after administration.1
+Importance of administering tafluprost ophthalmic solution immediately after opening single-use container and discarding any unused portion immediately after administration.

-Risk of permanent increased brown pigmentation of the iris; risk of darkening of the skin around the eyes (eyelid), which may be reversible after discontinuance of tafluprost.1
+Risk of permanent increase in brown pigmentation of the iris; risk of darkening of the skin around the eyes (eyelid), which may be reversible after discontinuance of tafluprost.

-Risk of changes in eyelashes and vellus hair.1 Potential for disparity between eyes in length, thickness, pigmentation, number of eyelashes or vellus hairs, and/or direction of eyelash growth if only one eye is treated.1 Eyelash changes are usually reversible after discontinuance of tafluprost.1
+Risk of changes in eyelashes and vellus hair in the treated eye.
+Potential for disparity between eyes in length, thickness, pigmentation, or number of eyelashes or vellus hairs and/or direction of eyelash growth.
+Eyelash changes usually are reversible after discontinuance of tafluprost.

-Importance of patients informing a clinician if they develop a new ocular condition (e.g., trauma, infection), experience a sudden decrease in visual acuity, have ocular surgery or experience ocular reactions (particularly conjunctivitis and eyelid reactions).1
+Advise patients to immediately contact their clinician for advice regarding continued use of tafluprost ophthalmic solution if they develop a new ocular condition (e.g., trauma, infection), experience a sudden decrease in visual acuity, have ocular surgery, or experience ocular reactions (particularly conjunctivitis and eyelid reactions).

-Importance of following instruction on proper storage of cartons, unopened foil pouches, and opened foil pouches.1 (See Storage under Stability.)
-Importance of noting the date the foil pouch was opened in the space provided on the pouch and of discarding unused containers after 28 days.1
+Importance of following instruction on proper storage of cartons, unopened foil pouches, and opened foil pouches.
+(See Storage under Stability.)
+Importance of recording the date the foil pouch was opened in the space provided on the pouch and of discarding unused containers after 30 days.

-Importance of women informing clinicians if they are or plan to become pregnant or plan to breast-feed.1 Women of childbearing potential should use effective contraceptive methods during tafluprost therapy.1
+Importance of women informing clinicians if they are or plan to become pregnant or plan to breast-feed.
+Women of childbearing potential should use effective contraceptive methods during tafluprost therapy.

 Excipients in commercially available drug preparations may have clinically important effects in some individuals; consult specific product labeling for details.